Greenlandic independence

-Greenlandic independence (Namminersulivinneq) is a political ambition of most political parties (such as Siumut, Inuit Ataqatigiit, Naleraq, and Nunatta Qitornai), advocacy groups, and individuals of Greenland, an autonomous territory within the Kingdom of Denmark, to become an independent sovereign state.
+Greenlandic independence (Namminersulivinneq) is a nationalist political ambition of most political parties (such as Siumut, Inuit Ataqatigiit, Naleraq, and Nunatta Qitornai), advocacy groups, and individuals of Greenland, an autonomous territory within the Kingdom of Denmark, to become an independent sovereign state.

 Background

 Norse and Inuit colonization

 Greenland's present population are predominantly Inuit descended from the Thule people who migrated from the North American mainland in the 13th century AD, gradually colonizing the island.
 The Danish claim to the island stems from Norse settlement of southern Greenland which lasted from the 980s until the early 15th century.

 Scholars believe that the earliest known Norse settlements in Greenland originated from Iceland, and that Erik the Red founded an early colony in 985.
 The Kingdom of Norway later claimed and controlled Greenland singularly from roughly 1261–1319.

 These Norse settlements vanished during the 14th and early 15th centuries, leaving the Inuit as the sole occupants of the island, expanding to the southern and western coasts, and being de facto independent for over 200 years until European peoples returned.
 Despite this, a de jure continuing European possession of Greenland was assumed by European peoples.